Q&A: What does a deal between TikTok and Oracle mean?

-Microsoft, which had been vying for a deal, said in a statement dated Sept.
-13 that its bid to acquire TikTok's U.S. operations was rejected.
+Microsoft, which had been vying for a deal, said in a statement Sunday that its bid to acquire TikTok's U.S. operations was rejected.
 That came a week before the Sept.
 20 deadline for ByteDance to sell TikTok to an American company or risk being banned in the U.S. over national security concerns.

 Q. What is TikTok?